-The SLT comprises the Headteacher, one Deputy Headteacher, a Director of Finance & Support Services, a Senior Assistant Headteacher and four Assistant Headteachers, who provide the strategic leadership for the academy implementing the policies laid down by the trustees and reporting back to them via the Headteacher and Director of Finance & Support Services.
+During 2019/20 the SLT comprised of the Headteacher, one Deputy Headteacher, a Director of Finance & Support Services, a Senior Assistant Headteacher and four Assistant Headteachers, who provide the strategic leadership for the academy implementing the policies laid down by the trustees and reporting back to them via the Headteacher and Director of Finance & Support Services.
 The SLT is responsible for the day to day running of the academy, the financial management of the academy funds and the appointment of staff through interview panels that may contain a trustee(s).